Tales of Mobile: Mieu no Daibouken

+Mieu no Fonic Gojiten

+ミュウのフォニック語事典 (Mieu's Fonic Alphabet Encyclopedia) is a companion app for Tales of the Abyss, allowing players to decipher the fonic language found in the main game.

+Mieu no Jikkenshitsu?

+ミュウのじっけんしつ？ (Mieu's Experiments?) is a Cooking game starring Mieu, mascot of Tales of the Abyss.
+The player gives Mieu ingredients to create dishes with.

+Reversi

-ReversiReversi is the Tales of Mobile version of the classic board game (also known as "Othello") that features characters from other Tales games playing against each other.
+Reversi is the Tales of Mobile version of the classic board game (also known as "Othello") that features characters from other Tales games playing against each other.
 Incidentally, Tales of Reversi, as part of a DVD special, was suggested as an actual game by Veigue Lungberg of Tales of Rebirth.

+Scramble Land

-Scramble LandScramble Land is a card/board game that features characters from other Tales games playing against each other.
+Scramble Land is a card/board game that features characters from other Tales games playing against each other.

+Tales of Quiz

-Tales of QuizTales of Quiz is a quiz game with questions given by characters the Tales universe.
+Tales of Quiz is a quiz game with questions given by characters the Tales universe.
 Includes monthly updated questions and a national ranking for the player to participate in.